shubataf2489/sep11-freedom-project/tool/learning-log.md

 *The sphericalEnvMap property takes a single spherical mapped texture.
 Of the kind you would assign to a <a-sky>.
 * We can use a <canvas> as a texture source.
 *Unlike textures, the envMap property takes a cubemap, six images put together to form a cube.
 The cubemap wraps around the mesh and applied as a texture.

+02/16/2024
+Some measures that A-Frame takes to minimize overhead include:
+-the <iframe> will not display in VR nor can it integrate with the scene.
+Making setAttribute synchronous with a reduced code path.
+Modifying an entity’s position via setAttribute('position', {x: 1, y: 2, z: 3}) almost directly touches the underlying three.js objects.
+The overhead involves comparing new data to old data to determine whether a change needs to be triggered and invoking lifecycle handlers.
+This makes most operations done in memory, a tiny bit similar to Virtual DOM.
+Keeping everything under a single requestAnimationFrame and letting components hook into a single global render loop via the tick handler.

+for a frame you need to jse techniques used in the 3D and game industry (e.g., geometry instancing, level-of-detail, object pooling

 <!--
 This script places a badge on your repl's full-browser view back to your repl's cover page.
 Try various colors for the theme: dark, light, red, orange, yellow, lime, green,